RS232 to RS485 Converter and Adapter Wiki

 Connecting a RS232 to RS485 converter.

 Okay, so how do you connect a RS232 to RS485 converter?
 The RS232 to RS485 converter can be used for point-to-point connections (connecting one RS232 to RS485 converter directly to another RS232 to RS485 converter) and point-to-multipoint networks (connecting one RS232 to RS485 converter to multiple RS232 to RS485 converters.
+Lets first take a look at the point-to-point setup which is fairly simple, it looks like this:

 RS232-RS485 Connection Example 1

 The RS485 Master could be a computer and the slave could for example be a camera.
 As you can see the data lines A- and B+ are simply connected to the RS485 Slave's A- and B+ respectively.
 The converters will communicate with only A- and B+ connected, however it is very important to also connect the ground wire in the finished system to establish a steady reference point to prevent data loss and other bad things.
+A typical RS232 to RS485 point-to-multipoint setup could look like this:

 RS232-RS485 Connection Example 2